 Search 277 senior living options

 See full list of all 277 licensed assisted living facilities in Idaho for 2019.
 Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Idaho.
-If you or your loved one are looking for a facility in any part of Idaho with loving and caring staff who will assist with daily living activities such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Idaho that is nearby.
+If you or your loved one are trying to find a facility in any part of Idaho with kind and caring staff who will assist with daily living activities such as taking a bath, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Idaho that is close to you.

 Aging comes with different challenges for the elderly.
 Most times, these challenges are inevitable no matter the quality of life you might have lived during your youthful age.
 Fortunately, there are different senior care options for Idaho elderly who seek the best Idaho assisted living facility options.
 It is easy to find several options to choose from when life happens and you are made to experience an age-related illness or require additional support with daily activities.
 However, the senior care option you receive does not depend on the facility, but on the stage of the illness and the senior care support you require.
 The Gem State’s assisted living facilities provide gem care to elderly who may require additional support with daily activities, elderly with mental and physical disabilities, those who prefer specific faith-based facilities, and senior citizens who may require hospice care for their final days.
 The cost of care at the assisted living facilities also vary according to the specific needs of the Idaho senior citizen, and those needs may progress as the healthcare conditions progress.

 Memory Care Services at an Idaho Assisted Living Facility